 Radium Ra 223 Dichloride (Xofigo®)

 This treatment may be used in certain patients with metastatic prostate cancer that is unresponsive to medical or surgical treatment options.
 Depending on the results of certain tests, this treatment can be an option to treat bone pain caused by prostate cancer that has spread to bones anywhere in the body.
-At UPMC Whitfield, Xofigo® is the name of the drug that is administered, which is an alpha particle-emitting radioactive therapeutic agent.
+At UPMC Hillman, Xofigo® is the name of the drug that is administered, which is an alpha particle-emitting radioactive therapeutic agent.
 It is given through a vein (intravenously), as a slow injection.
 The amount of Xofigo® received depends on many factors, including weight, general health and other health problems.
 Your doctor will determine your exact dosage and schedule.